 At Beechwood Primary School there is a commitment from leadership to adhere to, enforce and reinforce the staff code of conduct and its expectations, and to address any attempt to bypass policies or procedures - regardless of the person in question's status.
-Staff are briefed on the staff code of conduct and low level concerns policy so that everyone is familiar with it, and clear on the standard of behaviour expected of them - it is be a lived document; seen to apply to all staff, volunteers, visitors and governors.
-All new staff will receive a briefing on low level concerns and a copy of this policy will be provided, along with a copy of GfSWP.
+Staff are briefed on the staff code of conduct and low-level concerns policy so that everyone is familiar with it, and clear on the standard of behaviour expected of them - it is to be a lived document;

+seen to apply to all staff, volunteers, visitors and governors.
+All new staff will receive a briefing on low level concerns and a copy of this policy will be provided, along with a copy of Guidance for Safer Working Practice 2022.

-At Beechwood Primary School we acknowledge that having a clear DBS simply confirms that an individual has not been discovered to present a risk to children; it is not predictive about potential risk.
+At Beechwood Primary School we acknowledge that having a clear DBS (Disclosure and Barring Service) simply confirms that an individual has not been discovered to present a risk to children; it is not predictive about potential risk.
 Research shows that the majority of organisational child sex offenders did not have a previous criminal record at the time they offended, although they may subsequently be found to have had numerous previous victims.
-We must therefore continue to have an ongoing culture of vigilance and maintain a mind-set of 'it could happen here'.
+We must therefore continue to have an ongoing culture of vigilance and maintain a mind-set of 'it could happen here.'